Evyatar-git/whatsapp-weather-bot/README.md

 - Logs are in CloudWatch `/aws/eks/weather-bot/cluster` and pod logs via kubectl.
 - SQLite data is ephemeral in pods; use RDS if persistence is required.

+### Troubleshooting
+- ALB not reachable yet: wait a few minutes for DNS to propagate; verify Ingress `ingressClassName: alb` and controller installed.
+- `/health` shows `"credentials_present": false`: check
+  - SSM parameter exists in the correct region
+  - App runs in namespace `weather-bot` and SA is annotated with the correct role ARN
+  - Pod has `AWS_REGION` set (Helm value `aws.region`)
+  - Restart the deployment after fixing the above

+### Persistence (Helm)

+Default: ephemeral storage via `emptyDir` (stateless, lowest cost).

+Optional: enable PVC-backed persistence for SQLite:
+- Set in `whatsapp-weather-bot-chart/values.yaml`:
+  - `persistence.enabled: true`
+  - `persistence.size: 1Gi` (as needed)
+  - `persistence.storageClass: ""` (empty → use cluster default)
+- Important: When enabling SQLite persistence, set `replicas: 1` (SQLite is single-writer).
+- Security: The pod runs as non-root and uses `fsGroup` so the mounted volume is writable without being world-writable.
+- Note: For production-grade state across multiple replicas, use a managed DB (e.g., Amazon RDS).

 ## Project Architecture

 ```